TRAINING CATEGORIES

 • Managing information and records in a hybrid environment (paper and electronic)

-• Ensuring your organization is prepared for the implementation of an EDRMS
+• Preparing your organization for EDRMS implementation

 Day 3

-• Long-term preservation of corporate electronic records
+• Ensuring the long-term preservation of corporate electronic records

 Day 4

-• Determination of value of information assets
+• Determining the value of information assets

 Day 5